National Highway 844 (India)

 National Highway 844, commonly referred to as NH 844 is a national highway in India.
 It is a secondary route of National Highway 44.
 NH-844 starts from Neraluru Thirumagondanahalli Village near Shri Ramanamaharshi ashrama, Bengaluru state of Karnataka and ends in Dharmapuri district of Tamil Nadu in India.
+As of 2026, parts of this highway are still under construction.

 Route

 NH 844 connects Neraluru village of Bengaluru, Karnataka and pass via Upkar Spring Fields layout and connects Hosur and Adiyamankottai, Dharmapuri in the state of Tamil Nadu.